bxparks/tzplus/README.md

 This project contains a set of both auto-generated and manually-curated data files which build on top of the raw timezone files provided by the IANA TZDB.
-The primary end product is the [country_timezones.txt](data/country_timezones.txt) file which contains a list of *significant* timezones, organized into regions and ISO country codes.
+The primary product is the [country_timezones.txt](data/country_timezones.txt) file which contains a list of *significant* timezones, organized into regions and ISO country codes.
 This file is intended to supersede the `zones1970.tab` file from the TZDB.

-The list of regions (continents and oceans) is somewhat arbitrary and subjective.
-It is defined in the [regions.txt](data/regions.txt) file.
+The list of regions (continents and oceans) is somewhat arbitrary, and is guided by ease of usability in the user-interface, instead of strict adherence to how the world is divided geographically.
+For the purposes of this project, the regions are defined in the [regions.txt](data/regions.txt) file.
 Currently, the regions are:

 * Africa
 * Antarctica
 * Asia
 * Atlantic Ocean
 * Australia
-* Central America # including Caribbean islands
+* Central America (includes the Caribbean islands)
-* Etcetera
+* Etcetera (for timezones without an association with a region, e.g. `UTC`)
 * Europe
 * Indian Ocean
 * North America